lolcommits/lolcommits/CODE_OF_CONDUCT.md

 representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.

-## Enforcement
+## Reporting

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at matt@hiddenloop.com.
-All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
-The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
-Further details of specific enforcement policies may be posted separately.

-Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a project maintainer.
+All reports will be kept confidential and will be reviewed and investigated promptly.

+We will investigate every complaint and take appropriate action.
+We reserve the right to remove any content that violates this Code of Conduct, or to temporarily or permanently ban any contributor for other behaviors that we deem inappropriate, threatening, offensive, or harmful.

 ## Attribution